Fashion AI is changing the industry forever

 One of the debates among designers and brands is whether technology can replace the design-work or trend-forecasting abilities of a human with real-life industry knowledge.
 Because the algorithm is trained by people (for example, at YesPlz, our algorithm is trained by real customer interview data points), it is unlikely that human touch will be totally eliminated in the world of retail.

-With both ChatGPT for fashion and other forms of AI in the fashion industry is amplifying the capabilities that humans have by allowing us to perform analyses at scale.
+With both ChatGPT for fashion and other forms of AI in the fashion industry, technology is amplifying the capabilities that humans have by allowing us to perform analyses at scale.
 For example, if you were to try to pull products on an eCommerce site that match a customer’s requirements based on size, fit, color, and so on, it would be tedious and possibly inaccurate, even with the help of software.

 By utilizing fashion AI, we can go above and beyond, and pull relevant products for customers in seconds--products that are far more relevant to a customer’s unique search journey.

 Over the past few years, retailers have increased their use of fashion artificial intelligence to make better business decisions and benefit customers.
 However, in light of the events of 2020, customers became increasingly more sophisticated online shoppers.
 Retailers met their needs by elevating the customer experience, from using AI behind the scenes to analyze inventory to making it front-and-center in selecting relevant products.